Are any of these stopping you from becoming a freelance writer online? Be honest.

-- You have no faith in yourself – either personally, professionally or both.
+- You have little faith in yourself – either personally, professionally or both.

 - You refuse to step outside your comfort zone, no matter what the reward might be if you do.

-- When you read about somebody else successfully becoming a freelance writer you assume it’s because they have special help/amazing confidence/skills you don’t have, etc.
+- When you read about somebody else successfully becoming a freelance writer you assume it’s because they had special help/amazing confidence/skills you don’t have, etc.

 - You’re not nurturing contacts – a tribe – to support you and cheer you on.

 - You haven’t got an email list of potential readers and/or clients.

 - You don’t look for other possible revenue streams to help you out while you’re building your new career.

 - If you’re honest, becoming a freelance writer actually scares you; you secretly can’t live without the security of a steady, salaried job.

 - You think you have to live your life like everyone else expects you to, instead of how you want to live it.

 So there it is – 30 things that could be stopping you from becoming a freelance writer.
 I know some of them sound harsh, but I couldn’t know any of these without having experienced them myself now, could I?